Kometa-Team/Kometa/docs/home/guides/docker.md

 PMM may start cataloging your movies at this point; you cna hit control-C to stop that if it's happening.

-We can see there that it connected to the Plex Library but failed to find that `Main Movies.yml` metadata file.
+We can see there that it connected to the Plex Library but failed to find that `Movies.yml` metadata file.

 So far so good.